chm-anastasiya/selectivity-determinants-ML/README.md

 5. **Inference on new SMILES**
    Place your SMILES list in `4_Prediction_new_SMILES/input_smiles.csv` and run the inference notebook.

-Each folder contains a local README with concise, notebook-level instructions.
+Each folder contains its own mini-README with notebook-level details.

 ---